-On the top middle of the desktop, there are date and time displays, and clicking on it brings up a calendar and any notifications.
+On the top middle of the desktop, there are date and time displays, and clicking on them brings up a calendar and any notifications.
 Every time you received any notification it will appear there but if you don’t want these you can enable the do not disturb option anytime.

 On the top right corner, you’ll see the system indicators.
-Selecting any of them brings up a single menu to adjust the system volume, network settings, lock your screen, and you can restart or power off your computer from here with ease.
+Selecting any of them brings up a single menu to adjust the system volume, and network settings, lock your screen, and you can restart or power off your computer from here with ease.